mjwconsult/uk.co.mjwconsult.mjwtweaks/README.md

 - The "Manage" link on contact case tab opens in a new tab.

 ## Case UI
-A set of settings allows you to hide lots of bits on the "Manage Case" UI.
+A set of settings allows you to hide various UI elements in the Case UI.

 ## Mosaico